Stringy invariants and toric Artin stacks

 In this paper, we initiate a similar program for varieties with singularities that are worse than quotient singularities.
 Such varieties never arise as the coarse space of a smooth Deligne--Mumford stack, so one is instead forced to consider Artin stacks.
 A major technicality is that such stacks are not separated.
-This leads us to define a new function $\sep_\pi$, discussed below, which measures the degree to which an Artin stack is not separated.
-This function plays a key role in our theory.
+This leads us to define new functions $\sep_{\pi, \cC}$, discussed below, which measure the degree to which an Artin stack is not separated.
+These functions play a key role in our theory.

 The class of varieties we consider are those $X$ occurring as the good moduli space (in the sense of \cite{Alper}) of a smooth Artin stack $\cX$; varieties of this form arise naturally in the context of GIT.
-We require that the map $\pi\colon\cX \to X$ induce an isomorphism over a nonempty open subset of $X$ and that the exceptional locus of $\pi$ have codimension at least 2.
+We require that the map $\pi\colon\cX \to X$ induces an isomorphism over a nonempty open subset of $X$ and that the exceptional locus of $\pi$ has codimension at least 2.
 In other words, we want $\cX$ to be a ``small'' resolution of $X$.
 We conjecture a relationship between $\mu^\Gor_X$ and a motivic measure $\mu_\cX$ on the arc stack $\sL(\cX)$ of $\cX$.
-This relationship involves integrating $\sep_\pi: \sL(X) \to \N$ against $\mu^\Gor_X$.
-This function $\sep_\pi$ counts the number of arcs of $\cX$, up to isomorphism, above each arc of $X$, and can therefore be thought of as an invariant which measures the non-separatedness of $\pi$.
+This relationship involves integrating $\sep_{\pi, \cC}: \sL(X) \to \N$ against $\mu^\Gor_X$.
+This function $\sep_{\pi, \cC}$ counts the number of arcs of $\cX$ (in some auxiliary measurable subset $\cC$), up to isomorphism, above each arc of $X$, and can therefore be thought of as an invariant which measures the non-separatedness of $\pi$.
 We emphasize that this conjectural relationship is not ``built into’’ our definition of $\mu_\cX$.
 In fact, our notion of $\mu_\cX$ is straightforward: it is more-or-less Kontsevich’s original motivic measure, except various notions for schemes are replaced with the obvious analogs for Artin stacks.